Luther Bible: View of canonicity

 Initially Luther had a low view of the Old Testament book of Esther and of the New Testament books of Hebrews, James, Jude, and the Revelation of John.
 He called the Letter of James "an epistle of straw", finding little in it that pointed to Christ and his saving work.
 He also had harsh words for the Revelation of John, saying that he could "in no way detect that the Holy Spirit produced it".
 In his translation of the New Testament, Luther moved Hebrews and James out of the usual order, to join Jude and the Revelation at the end, and differentiated these from the other books which he considered "the true and certain chief books of the New Testament.
 The four which follow have from ancient times had a different reputation."
 His views on some of these books changed in later years, and became more positive.

 Luther chose to place the books he considered Biblical apocrypha between the Old and New Testaments.
-These books and addenda to Biblical canon of the Old Testament are found in the ancient Greek Septuagint but not in the Hebrew Masoretic text.
+These books and addenda to Biblical canon of the Old Testament are found in the ancient Greek Septuagint but not in the Hebrew Masoretic Text.
 Luther left the translating of them largely to Philipp Melanchthon and Justus Jonas.
-They were not listed in the table of contents of his 1532 Old Testament, and in the 1534 Bible they were given the well-known title: "Apocrypha: These Books Are Not Held Equal to the Scriptures, but Are Useful and Good to Read".
+Though included, they were not numbered in the table of contents of his 1532 Old Testament, and in the 1534 Bible they were given the well-known title: "Apocrypha: These Books Are Not Held Equal to the Scriptures, but Are Useful and Good to Read".
 See also Development of the Christian Biblical canon.

 Influence

-The Luther Bible was not the first translation of the Bible into German.
-The previous German translation from 1350, printed by Johann Mentelin in 1466, was linguistically clumsy, partially incomprehensible, and translated exclusively from the Vulgate.
+A large part of Luther's significance was in his influence on the emergence of the German language and national identity.
+This stemmed predominantly from his translation of the Bible into the vernacular, which was potentially as revolutionary as canon law and the burning of the papal bull.